tomskra/ha-samsung-find/README.md

 ## Credits

 Some logic used here is based on the [SmartThings Home Assistant integration](https://github.com/Vedeneb/HA-SmartThings-Find).
-Special thanks also to the work documented in the [uTag Wiki](https://github.com/KieronQuinn/uTag), which provided valuable insights.
+Special thanks also to the work documented in the [uTag Wiki](https://github.com/KieronQuinn/uTag), which provided valuable insights into the encrypted Android SDK authentication flow.

 ## License